NSWSESMembers/Lighthouse/README.md

 ## Changes

-###In developement:
+###In development:

-- Address hisory - display other jobs with same address.
+- Address history - display other jobs with same address.
 - NITC exports